keleshev/keleshev.com/point-free-pattern-matching.md

 ## Case for Abstract Types

-There is a different use-case for *case*: to expose a pattern-matching-like facility for abstract types.
+There is a different use-case for *case*: to expose a pattern matching -like facility for abstract types.
 For example, we can re-define our original `Zero_one_many.t` type as an abstract type with a different implementation: